This site requires a more recent version of Adobe Flash Player to function properly.

 Increasing 4G adoption

-Data consumption represents the basis for growth for most wireless carriers and China Telecom has been deploying the latest network technologies to improve data speeds and throughputs, enticing customers to consume more data.
-As of February 2016, about 34% of the company's mobile billing subscribers (about 70 million users) were on 4G plans.
+Data consumption represents the basis for growth for most wireless carriers and China Telecom has been deploying the latest network technologies to improve data speeds and throughput, enticing customers to consume more data.
+As of May 2016, about 41% of the company's mobile billing subscribers (about 85 million users) were on 4G plans.
 Growing standards of living and an increasing supply of economical yet high-quality smartphones should drive the the smartphone adoption rate up, consequently boosting data revenues.

 Subsidies on mobile handsets